Deal Qualification Checklist for B2B Sales: Stop Wasting Time on Ghost Deals

 Conclusion

-Qualification is accuracy.
-Run the checklist early.
-Score it.
+Run the checklist.
+Score it honestly.
 Then act:

 - Green: push and run real discovery.